 Our neurological rehabilitation unit

-Our rehab center gym features state-of-the-art recovery equipment.
-It also has private treatment rooms for patients looking for a calm, one-on-one therapy environment.
+Our rehab center gym features advanced equipment, with private treatment rooms for a calm, one-on-one, therapeutic environment.

 Our neurological rehabilitation program

-When you undergo inpatient neurological rehab, our team focuses on:
+When you undergo inpatient neuro rehab, our team focuses on:

 - Optimizing your ability to perform basic self-care tasks